akaalias/extract-highlights-plugin/README.md

 - [x] allow to change text in heading `## My Custom Highlights`
 - [x] allow to include note-name in heading such as `## From: $NOTE_TITLE`
 - [x] allow to add footnotes for each highlight and include link to source-note
+- [x] allow to optionally enable bold for highlights
+- [x] allow for Command Palette to trigger copying (Works sort of, bug in Electron)

 #### Outputs
 - [x] my clipboard